 SPAN 355 Literature of National Experience in Mexico

 ENGL 381 Another America: Narratives of the Hemisphere

 HIST 311 Immigrant Experience in the United States

 HIST 322 Human Rights in Latin America

 PSYC 327 Cross-Cultural Psychology

 At least one year of study in Spanish language is required.
 Currently, this requirement can be met by taking the two-semester sequence of Spanish at Kenyon (SPAN 111Y-112Y).
 The equivalent of one year of approved college-level language instruction in Spanish at another accredited academic institution will also meet the requirement, as will some intensive summer programs, or a semester of language study abroad when paired with language immersion.
 In the case of transfer students, credit will be accepted for a year of Spanish language study with a grade of C+ or better pursued at another institution.
 If the student tests out of the college language requirement, the program committee will waive the language requirement.
 Students in the concentration are encouraged to continue language study for more than one year.

 Off-campus study in a Spanish-speaking country is not required, but it is highly recommended.
 Students should consult with the Latino/a Studies faculty and the director of the Center for Global Engagement for the numerous opportunities available to Kenyon students to study abroad for one semester or a year.
-Students are encouraged to attend study abroad programs in countries representing most critically the U.S. Latino population including, but not limited to, Mexico and Central America, the Dominican Republic, Puerto Rico, Colombia, and Cuba.
-The Earlham Border Studies program is also recommended.
+Students are encouraged to attend study abroad programs in countries representing most critically the U.S. Latino population including, but not limited to, Mexico and Central America, the Dominican Republic, Puerto Rico, Colombia and Cuba.
+The Earlham Border Studies program also is recommended.